 | London Sash Window Repairs | Local specialist | Repair and draught-proofing, listed buildings | Heritage repairs, secondary glazing |

-National companies like Anglian and Everest offer the security of established brands with dedicated London installation teams, finance options, and long guarantees.
-However, their pricing is typically at the higher end.
+National companies like Anglian and Everest offer established brands, London installation teams, finance options and long guarantees.
+Their pricing is often at the higher end.

-Local specialists such as Wandsworth Sash Windows and London Sash Window Repairs are particularly valuable if you have period sash windows or live in a conservation area.
-Their expertise with planning applications and heritage-appropriate materials can save both time and money.
+Local specialists such as Wandsworth Sash Windows and London Sash Window Repairs can be valuable for period properties.
+Their planning and heritage experience may save time and reduce the risk of an unsuitable specification.

 Get at least three quotes before committing.
 A reputable installer will survey your windows, measure accurately, and explain building regulation requirements before providing a fixed-price quote.
 Avoid any company that pressures you into signing on the day – this is a well-known pressure sales tactic in the window industry.